 First, a quick guide to the technical explanation.
 The current definition of a carat, used to measure gemstones, is a unit of mass equal to 200mg, and this standard was introduced in 2007.
 Each carat is then divisible into a hundred points, each of 2 milligrams.
 The word comes from carato in Italian, this itself derived from an Arabic term borrowed from a Greek original.
 As a quick guide, two carats would have a similar weight to a small paper clip.

 Carat is a term used to describe the weight of a diamond.
 The larger the stone, the rarer it would be, therefore the carat weight is a major part of the cost of both the original stone and then the engagement ring setting you choose.
-By purchasing from Kush Diamonds you are buying direct from the wholesaler and the savings are passed on directly to you, our private client.
+By purchasing from Kush Diamonds you are buying directly from the wholesaler and the savings are passed on directly to you, our private client.

 While the appearance of size is an important element of the choice to be made, it does then pay, to give close attention to the shape of the diamond you choose.
 Elongated shapes, such as marquise, oval or rectangular cuts, tend to give the impression of a greater carat weight than they may actually possess.
 When choosing your diamond engagement ring, a narrow band or halo setting can add an impression of increased size to the diamond.
 Our team will be happy to put our more than 35 years of expertise at your service in crafting the very best impression possible for your chosen setting.

 A diamond’s size is only one factor when making a purchase.
 This is why, here at Kush Diamonds, we only sell stones of the highest standards, each fully GIA certified before purchase.
 This is because, while larger weights of stones for a comparable price might seem like a good idea, the diamond in the finished engagement ring will simply look grey or brown in colour.
-Our team would never use such stones, as they would display none of the astonishing see-though brilliance or radiance of the best of diamonds.
+Our team would never use such stones, as they would display none of the astonishing see-through brilliance or radiance of the best of diamonds.

-A final point, tied to what we have previously discussed.
+A final point is tied to what we have previously discussed.
 When cut with the proper proportions, the maximum amount of light or sparkle is returned out of the top of the diamond.
-This means that a diamond, cut to the highest of standards, like the ones we select for our Kush Diamonds customers, reflects light out of the top so superbly that the stone itself can appear larger.
+This means that a diamond, cut to the highest of standards, like the ones we select for our Kush Diamonds customers, reflects the light out of the top so superbly that the stone itself can appear larger.
 On the other hand, a poorly cut diamond of a higher carat weight, can have much of that extra hidden in its base, therefore appearing smaller than it should.

 If you want to know more about carat weight and cut, or have any other questions, please call our Kush Diamonds experts on 03 9602 3337.
 We are always happy to answer those questions, vital to your decision making of the right choice of diamond engagement ring.